opensearch-project/project-website/_posts/2024-11-01-5-Takeaways-of-OpenSearchCon-NA-2024.markdown

 Across 4 rooms, attendees experienced 41 insightful talks delivered by 54 speakers from around the globe.
 These speakers shared their expertise on topics such as search, analytics, observability, security, community, and, of course, OpenSearch.

-Many companies and partners were presenting and sharing knowledge.
-Some that you can be interested in:
+Many organizations and partners presented and shared their knowledge.
+Here are a few that you might be interested in checking out:
 - [Aruna Govindaraju, Eric Pugh & Stavros Macracis – You've Deployed User Behavior Insights.
 Now What?](https://www.youtube.com/watch?v=xi261oUamXc&t=20s)
 - [Aparna Sundar & Lior Perry – Vega Integration in OpenSearch Dashboards](https://www.youtube.com/watch?v=UZ9RbVi2nLo&t=3s)
 - [Nate Boot – Improving your chances of survival in Cataclysm: Dark Days Ahead with OpenSearch](https://www.youtube.com/watch?v=3kTjMTvw4No)